Skip to Content

 cutting the end off of the toilet paper binoculars

-It’s a good idea to take the other toilet paper tubes and make sure they fit through the holes.
+It’s a good idea to make sure the toilet paper tubes fit through the holes before you begin to decorate them.

 toilet paper tube binoculars